 Consider your options

 One practitioner of the P-Shot is Dr. Richard Gaines.
 He opened an “age management” practice, LifeGaines Medical & Aesthetics Center, in Boca Raton, Florida, in 2004.
-His website claims that the P-Shot can “allow your body to reclaim its biological responses to stimulus.”
+His website states the P-Shot can “allow your body to reclaim its biological responses to stimulus.”

 Another facility in Scottsdale, Arizona, called the Hormone Zone, specializes in hormone treatments and offers a P-Shot treatment.
 They advertise the following benefits: